2018 NFL Media Access Policy (PDF Version)

 Clubs are required to comply with the league office press conference schedule for playoff games.
 This obligation includes the responsibility to have available the head coach, starting quarterback and other key players as requested by the league office based on media and fan interest.

 For the Conference Championship Games, the four participating teams are required to adhere to media requirements established by the league office for Wednesday through Sunday of championship game week.
 This will include open locker room periods on Wednesday, Thursday, and Friday plus press conference and conference call availabilities on those days at the team facility.
 The head coach must be available in the press conferences at the team facility on Wednesday, Thursday and Friday.
-The starting quarterback must be available in the press conferences at the team facility on Wednesday and either Thursday or Friday at a minimum.
+The starting quarterback must be available in the press conferences at the team facility on Wednesday and also available on either Thursday or Friday at a minimum.

 For Super Bowl week, overall media arrangements differ in several respects from other playoff games.
 Those requirements will be communicated to the participating teams in advance of their arrival in the Super Bowl host city.